Your life may be full of opportunities to step outside of your comfort zone, but seizing them can be a real challenge.

 - Comfort zone

-If you’re starting at ground zero, this is the state you’re in.
-It feels secure, and you feel in control because you’re familiar with this space and know what to expect.
+This is the state you’re in if you’re starting at ground zero.
+It feels secure and you feel in control because you’re familiar with this space and you know what to expect.

 For instance, eating the same breakfast every morning and denying any other food because it’s not in your routine is a perfect example of staying within your comfort zone.

 This is the second stage that introduces fear and anxiety.
 Excuses, lack of self-confidence, and being persuaded by the opinions of your family and friends to stay in the comfort zone are all obstacles you may face when trying to leave the comfort zone.

 For example, maybe you learn that oat milk would be a nutritious substitute for cow’s milk for your breakfast, but you’ve never tried it before and that scares you.

 The learning zone is the cure to the fear zone.
 As the zone title suggests, this is where you learn about the new endeavor you’re about to engage in and acquire new skills to overcome the challenge.

 Perhaps you learn about how oat milk is full of nutrients, and you learn where to buy it and watch YouTube videos on how it’s made, making you feel comfortable about adding it to your breakfast menu.